 Another marvelous source of the vitamin is broccoli.
 This vegetable is praised as being extremely nutritional to begin with – it can gift you plenty of magnesium, vitamin C, and other antioxidants.
 It is also an excellent cancer-fighting natural product.
 Luckily, for those of us who suffer from acne, one of the things it does best is give you as much vitamin E as your skin is likely craving.

 The most efficient way of obtaining broccoli’s benefits is to simply steam it.
-This is because steaming vegetables allows them to maintain most of their original nutritional value – especially when it comes to vitamin C. This goes for various vegetables, such as spinach.
+This is because steaming vegetables allows them to maintain most of their original nutritional value5 – especially when it comes to vitamin C. This goes for various vegetables, such as spinach.
 Indeed, when it comes to spinach, the eradication of vitamins becomes quite obvious – just observe the way in which the vegetable shrinks by more than half when placed in a hot pan.
 Indeed, spinach is also a great aide in the fight against acne – it can nourish your gut’s health bacteria and therefore develop and diversify the kinds of germs you have in your stomach.

 Boiling or microwaving such vegetables, on the other hand, tends to lower this value, while frying them may even generally deplete them of the healthy goods.
 As vitamin E is as fragile a nutrient as vitamin C, it is best to not risk losing it all to boiling water or frying oil.
 As vitamin C, vitamin A, magnesium and vitamin E are all important substances to stock up on if you are striving for a healthy body, and healthy skin, it is advisable to generally stick to this food-prep advice.

-Certain oils are also excellent aides in obtaining as much vitamin E as possible.
+Certain oils are also excellent aids6 in obtaining as much vitamin E as possible.
 Canola, sunflower, corn, etc. oil can all provide you with plenty of the substance.
 But there is a catch – all of these are pretty terrible culprits when it comes to acne.
 Instead, what you need to opt for is the blessing that comes in the form of olive oil.
 Not only is it an excellent fighter against acne but it also provides you with more than a 7th of the necessary daily vitamin E intake per just 20g.
 Just use it to cook your healthy meals, or pour some into your roasted potatoes (keep in mind foods like potatoes are full of harmful carbohydrates, so only consume them in moderation).

 Is it difficult to obtain the necessary amount of vitamin E per day?
 Not at all!
 The truth is that most food products contain a certain minimal level of the vitamin, so as long as you maintain a varied diet (containing lots of vegetables and fruits), you will already be getting some level of nutrition.
 Still, if you want to combat your acne this way, you might want to focus on having vitamin E-rich foods.
 Last case scenario, if your life is incredibly busy or perhaps you happen to be allergic to some or all of these foods, you can also opt for a supplement or even a multivitamin pill which contains a healthy dose of the miraculous vitamin.